Moliman/Auto-Split/README.md

 # What this fork bring

 It bring somes feature that could break the original version or use a different path that the original project intented to be.

 - Saving with JSON format
-- A hotkey to save image at every frame
+- Possibilitie to capture every image since X frames
 - Some command line arguments (you can see them by writting `python ./autosplit.py --help`)
 - Mask are automaticly detected, without needing the {m} flag
-- Treeshold and pause on GUI are now default value in case those haven't been specified on file
+- Treeshold and pause on GUI are now default value in case those haven't been specified on file (so there is no more checkbox)
+- Communication with socket, only activable from JSON file and very experimental

 ## Other information